 He left and came back really quickly and with no waste of time I felt a…

-In 2013, I decided a change in style was needed or I was going to burn out.
-To make a long story short, I decided to challenge myself and explore projects that pushed my skills to the limit.
-Now, most of the projects I shoot are about me learning about myself, light and equipment, and challenging myself as a photographer.
+In 2013, I realized that a change in my approach was essential if I wanted to avoid burnout.
+To cut a long story short, I decided to challenge myself and explore projects that pushed my skills to the limit.
+Now, most of my projects are about self-discovery, learning about light and equipment, and challenging myself as a photographer.